bart-jansen/search-ingest-dapr/README.md

 When running, logs for each service are written to a `.dapr` folder under each service folder.
 These can be cleaned up by running `find . -name ".dapr" | xargs rm -rf` from the root of the project.

+## Delete k8s deployment

+When you're switching around between local development and production, you might want to temporarily delete your k8s deployment since these pods are described to the same pubsub, picking up new messages.

+To delete your deployment, run `./scripts/delete-k8s.sh`.
+Once you're ready testing, simply run `./scripts/deploy-to-k8s.sh` again to deploy to your k8s cluster.